 How Is Yoga Related to Mindfulness?

 Mindfulness and yoga help cultivate awareness of your body, inner world, outer world, and the present moment.
-You learn to focus and turn off distractions as you observe what you are doing.
+You learn to focus and turn off distractions while observing your actions.

 What Is Mindful Yoga?